 Famous for being the birthplace of Shakespeare, Stratford Upon Avon is perfect for a literary getaway where you can enjoy a performance at the RSC.

 Visit Shakespeare’s birthplace and the home of his wife Anne Hathaway too.
 Enjoy a boat trip on the River Avon and pick up treats from the independent shops in this delightful market town.
+Located about 2 hours north of London by car, it’s one of the best places to visit in England – and you really have to see it!

 In the heart of England, Nottingham has so many places to visit and attractions to enjoy.
 A getaway to this vibrant city not only includes a great night out in the many bars, restaurants and music venues but also a chance to explore history in Nottingham Castle, the amazing City of Caves and the fascinating Wollaton Hall.